-- Provide a framework which enables learners to develop the skills they need to enjoy caring and respectful relationships and friendships and to keep themselves safe. - Prepare learners for changes to their bodies, including puberty, and give them an understanding of sexual development, as appropriate to their level of understanding. - ➤ Enable learners to develop an understanding of the importance of health and hygiene and learn self-care skills as appropriate. - ➤ Help pupils develop feelings of self-respect, confidence and empathy. - Create a positive culture around issues of sexuality and relationships. - Support learners to use the correct vocabulary to describe themselves and their bodies
+Provide a framework which enables learners to develop the skills they need to enjoy caring and respectful friendships and relationships and keep themselves safe.

+- Prepare learners for changes to their bodies, including puberty, and give them an understanding of sexual development, as appropriate to their level of understanding. - Enable learners to develop an understanding of the importance of health and hygiene and learn self-care skills as appropriate. - > Help pupils develop feelings of self-respect, confidence and empathy. - > Create a positive culture around issues of sexuality and relationships. - > Teach learners the correct vocabulary to describe themselves and their bodies

 The Greenside SRE Policy reflects the shared values, aims and practices of the school.
-These are expressed in our mission statement: 'Learning Achieving Together'.
+These are expressed in our mission statement: 'Learning, Achieving, Together'.
 This statement encapsulates the belief in a collaborative, supportive community where all members learn and develop together, within a culture that reflects positive attitudes and beliefs, and which ensures that everyone is treated with respect and dignity.